The Nineteenth-Century Fishing

 XXVIII: 2 (Fall 2013):

-Catholics, he shows that Catholic positions could differ considerably depending
+Catholics, McGowan shows that Catholic positions could differ considerably depending

 on just where in Newfoundland they resided.